CloudSnorkel/cdk-github-runners/examples/python/simple-codebuild/README.md

    cdk deploy
    ```

-3. Follow the setup instructions in the main README to configure GitHub integration
+3. Follow the setup instructions in the main [README.md](../../README.md) to configure GitHub integration

 ## GitHub Workflow